Justice League vs. the Fatal Five: Plot

-In the 31st century, Mano, Tharok and Persuader of the Fatal Five attack the Legion of Super-Heroes' headquarters for their time sphere.
+In the 31st century, Mano, Tharok, and Persuader of the Fatal Five attack the Legion of Super-Heroes' headquarters for their time sphere.
 Star Boy, Saturn Girl and Brainiac 5 try to keep them back but fail.
 Just as the villains activate the sphere, Star Boy leaps at them and is taken along.
-Arriving in the 21st century above Earth, Star Boy triggers a boobytrap Brainiac 5 programmed, trapping the villains inside the sphere in a stasis field.
-Star Boy comes down in Gotham City while the sphere ends up in Metropolis.
-Star Boy discovers his supply of medicine, needed to stabilize his mind, was destroyed in his rough landing.
-As his medicine doesn't exist yet, Star Boy's increasingly erratic behavior gets him apprehended by Batman and sent to Arkham.
+Arriving in the 21st century, Star Boy triggers a trap Brainiac 5 programmed, trapping the villains inside a stasis field.
+While the sphere ends up in Metropolis, Star Boy comes down in Gotham City, where he discovers his supply of medicine, needed to stabilize his mind, was destroyed in his rough landing and does not exist in this era.
+Subsequently, his behavior becomes increasingly erratic, causing him to be apprehended by Batman and sent to Arkham Asylum.
 The stasis-locked time machine is picked up by Superman and brought to the Justice League's headquarters for analysis.

 Ten months later, Jessica Cruz is struggling with the trauma of her near-death by a murderer who killed her friends, making her afraid to leave her apartment.
 Adding to her anxiety is that a Green Lantern ring chose her and that Wonder Woman keeps trying to recruit her into the Justice League.
-In Gotham, Miss Martian is trying to prove herself to Batman for membership in the League, but her inexperience works against her good intentions.
-While trying to unlock the secret of the strange sphere, Mister Terrific brings down the stasis field, freeing its occupants.
+In Gotham, Miss Martian is trying to prove herself to Batman for membership in the League, but her inexperience when dealing with a hostage situation at Gotham News Network (GNN) caused by Bloodsport works against her good intentions.
+While trying to unlock the secret of the sphere, Mister Terrific accidentally deactivates the stasis field, freeing its occupants.
 Superman and Mister Terrific fight them, but Superman is wounded by Persuader's axe and the villains escape.

 Star Boy's memory is jogged by a news report of the fight, and he breaks out of Arkham.
 The Justice League members compare notes about these mysterious assailants and discover they are time travelers; and from one of Star Boy's ravings, Batman deduces that they are after Jessica.
 When the three villains attack Jessica, Star Boy comes to her rescue, followed by Superman, Batman, Wonder Woman, Mister Terrific, and Miss Martian, who force them into flight after a hard struggle.
 In the aftermath, Star Boy and Jessica form a close friendship.